tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 ## Why use `diff3`?

-Resolving conflicts is literally impossible using the default merge conflict style.
+It is literally impossible to resolve conflicts using the default merge conflict style.
 I suggest setting `diff3` in your global options.

 ```